 pkglib installation class for this type of libraries).
 I already discussed and advocated this solution so that internal libraries are not “shown” to the rest of the software on the system.

 Of course, adding the internal library directories to the global search path also means slowing down the libraries’ load, as more directories are being searched when looking for the libraries.
-To solve this issue, runpath first and rpath now is used.
+To solve this issue, runpath was introduced first, and then improved with rpath.
 The

 DT_RPATH is a

 .dynamic attribute that provides further search paths for the object it is listed in (it can be used both for executables and for shared objects); the list is inserted in-between the

 LD_LIBRARY_PATH environment variable and the search libraries from the